kupl/Data-Driven-Pointsto-Analysis/README.md

 This script is for reproducing Table 3 in the paper.
 Usage is `./eval.py ANALYSIS BENCHMARK`.
 It returns points-to analysis report for a given target analysis (`ANALYSIS`) and benchmark (`BENCHMARK`).

 `ANALYSIS` can be a category name or an abbreviation of specific analysis.
-The script supports four categories --- `data`, `intro`, `normal`, and `insens` --- and each category (except for `insens`) means multiple context-sensitivities as follows:
+The script supports four categories --- `data`, `intro`, `normal`, and `insens` --- and each category (except for `insens`) includes multiple context-sensitive analyses as follows:

 - `data`
   - `s2objH+Data`: Data-driven selective hybrid 2-object-sensitive analysis with a context-sensitive heap